An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Can the recipient actually use it?

-- Does it fit into his life/daily routine?
+- Does it fit into their life/daily routine?

 - Or is it just "chic" but impractical?